r-rishabh-j/academic-portal-dbms/README.md

 Trigger:
 - course_offering.trigger_sem_<academic_year>_<semester_number>: Calls
-course_offerings.create_registration_table.
+course_offerings.create_

+tion_table.
 Trigger on course offerings table to create final registration table for the course entered.
 Grant of select and update is given to course instructors.

 <hr>